Shopify/web-configs/packages/eslint-plugin/README.md

 ## Suggested additional configs

 For applications that use graphql we recommend using the `operations-recommended` preset from [`@graphql-eslint/eslint-plugin`](https://github.com/B2o5T/graphql-eslint).
 This is not included as part of this plugin because graphql has a large install footprint and not everybody needs it.

+For applications that wish to have code formatting opinions, we strongly suggest using `prettier`, and either format with `prettier`'s CLI after running eslint, or run prettier within eslint by using the `prettier` config.
+If you wish to diverge from this then you can configure formatting using the rules from [`@stylistic/eslint-plugin`](https://eslint.style/packages/default) package.